Pennsylvania Legal Online Lottery Guide For 2023

 Winnings over $2,500 are subject to an additional processing to determine if the winning recipient owes back child support.
 There is no limit to the amount that can be withdrawn.

-Can I play Pennsylvania Lottery Games On A Mobile Device?
+Can I play Pennsylvania Lottery Games On A Mobile Device In 2023?

 Yes, The PA iLottery site is available on mobile devices, smartphones, and tablets.
 The mobile feature allows users to access all the same features and games as the desktop version.
 The iLottery site is designed with a responsive design technology that displays content correctly across many different media devices.